-Digital and spatial classics is a rapidly growing discipline at the OU with connections across Arts, as well as to a wide range of international higher educational institutions.
+Digital and spatial classics is a rapidly growing discipline at the OU with connections across Arts, as well as to a wide range of international higher education institutions.
 With external funding from various government agencies and commercial bodies, and collaborating with major international partners, the Digital and Spatial Classics Research Group has been instrumental in building transferable tools and establishing a set of international standards for exploring and visualising the ancient world online.

 If you would like to join us as a full- or part-time research student, in an area that corresponds to the research interests of one or more members of staff, please contact us for an informal preliminary discussion (details below).
-A well thought-out research proposal which sets out specific research questions and your strategies for addressing them, and which outlines the originality of your topic or approach, will enhance your chances of admission.
+A well-thought-out research proposal which sets out specific research questions and your strategies for addressing them, and which outlines the originality of your topic or approach, will enhance your chances of admission.

 We are always glad to offer advice before application (for example, on how your project might enhance existing work in the field; what facilities you would need; what ancient and/or modern language ability you need for your project; and how you could participate in the discipline’s research culture and engage with students in other universities).